notoriousbfg/notoriousbfg.github.io/posts/2023-08-20_comparing-player-stats/post.md

 I still continue to enjoy writing code with Go.
 My language (pending name timlang) is still in development and I've been adding some new features to [my blog](https://github.com/notoriousbfg/notoriousbfg.github.io).
 I can't imagine having worked on this tool any other way, especially when the compiled run time is ~100ms.

+#### Edit: 21st Aug
+In studying the API data, today I also decided to include the likelihood of a player starting in a given round as part of their "score", so as to degrade injured players.
+I'm also now displaying the score in the results, an arbitrary number whose meaning is unclear to the uninitiated.
+Some players seem to rank higher on this score than others in much better form, which might not make sense at first.
+In some ways the "meaning" of the data, what I'm really trying to convey when I say the "perfect team", has been distilled; Adding more variables to my ranking order is not as simple as just form on its own nor am I under any illusion that having more variables presents a "complete" picture.
+That picture may be complex but I suspect that most of my predictions will be wrong.

 [1] Latest version: https://github.com/notoriousbfg/simple-fantasy